VIRGINIA ALLIANCE OF PARALEGAL ASSOCIATIONS

 The Virginia Alliance of Paralegal Associations recognizes, endorses, and encourages participation in continuing legal education courses sponsored by various Bar associations, paralegal associations, and educational institutions.

-These Educational Standards and Professional Responsibility Guidelines are intended to serve as a general guide embracing the qualifcations and assignments of the paralegal.
+These Educational Standards and Professional Responsibility Guidelines are intended to serve as a general guide embracing the qualifications and assignments of the paralegal.
 Specific questions may be addressed to the Virginia Alliance of Paralegal Associations.

 All paralegals shall strive to contribute to the delivery of high quality legal services by encouraging and promoting the growth and development of the legal profession in general.